 Production

-), serves as the script and is penned by a librettist.
-The musical score, composed by a separate artist, is performed by an orchestra under the direction of a conductor, who guides the ensemble from the opening notes of the overture—a musical prelude that sets the emotional tone for what follows.
+Opera is a theatrical art form in which all dialogue is sung rather than spoken.
+The libretto, meaning "little book" in Italian, serves as the script and is crafted by a librettist.
+The musical score, composed separately, is performed by an orchestra under the guidance of a conductor, who sets the tempo and emotional tone from the opening overture.
+This prelude introduces the mood and themes that will unfold throughout the performance.

 Performers